 The Board’s other agency head, Ty Gray, is the director of the Arizona Game & Fish Department.
 He was appointed in 2017 by the Arizona Game & Fish Commission, and its members are appointed by the governor.
 One of the Department’s primary goals is to maximize big game populations for hunters, and elk are the primary prey of Mexican wolves.

 The remaining two Board members are the wildlife conservationists with livestock management experience.
 They are Stephen Clark and Charles Kelly.
 Clark is the Executive Director of the Arizona Elk Society, a hunter group that promotes habitat projects to increase the state’s elk population.
-Kelly is the treasurer of the Arizona Big Game Super Raffle, Inc. This organization uses some of the big game hunt permit tags the Game & Fish Department donates to hunter groups every year to help raise money to fund the agency’s HPC grants.
+Kelly is the treasurer of the Arizona Big Game Super Raffle, Inc. This organization uses some of the big game hunt permit tags the Game & Fish Department donates to hunter groups every year to help raise money to fund the agency’s Habitat Partnership Committee (HPC) grants.

 Lack Of Transparency

 The Board’s potential conflicts of interest are especially troubling because of their lack of transparency.
 The only way to find the Board’s website, for example, is to find the single link to it on the Game & Fish Department’s website.
 In fact, the coding used on the Board’s website is set to prevent it from being indexed in Internet search engines.